mcdonald-conor/jvtinvoice/DEPLOYMENT.md

-# Deploying KM Joinery Quote Generator with Coolify
+# Deploying JVT Plastering Quote Generator with Coolify

-This guide provides step-by-step instructions for deploying the KM Joinery Quote Generator application using Coolify with Nixpacks as the build pack.
+This guide provides step-by-step instructions for deploying the JVT Plastering Quote Generator application using Coolify with Nixpacks as the build pack.

 ## Prerequisites